 Teaching with podcasts can incredibly rewarding and fun.
 Just as bringing films, television shows, and digital projects into the classroom can improve student learning (and make grading more enjoyable), podcasts too can help your students engage with course themes in new and more complex ways.
-Below we offer some ways you can integrate podcasts into your classroom as both scholarship and production assignments, as well as tips on how to ensure a great learning experience for everyone in the process.
+Whether you’re assigning a specifically academic podcast or a show that connects to your course material in other ways, podcasts provide an enjoyable and multimedia way to encourage learning.

-Podcasts as Scholarship
+Podcasts as scholarship

 One easy way to do this is to look at the theme you’ve set for a particular week on your syllabus, and find a podcast and a particular episode from that podcast that illustrates or engages with that theme.
 Because you are probably not going to assign an entire podcast—all of the episodes—in a single week (any more than you’d assign an entire TV show), you’ll need to identify an episode that is self-contained enough that students can understand it and get the scholastic point you’re trying to make.
 Then your discussion in class can be about how that episode relates to the reading for that week and the themes from across the class—just like how you’d assign a film or TV show episode.

 Where will they listen to the episodes?
-Choose episodes that are available in a wide variety of locations to ensure maximum accessibility—episodes that are free and can be downloaded from or listened to on public websites, a variety of podcast players (Apple Podcasts, I Heart Radio, Stitcher, Soundcloud), and devices (phones, tablets, laptops, desktops; both iOS and Android) are much more accessible than ones hidden behind paywalls or only available on a single platform or device.
-Don’t assume students have their own devices or regular internet access, so make sure any episodes you assign are accessible by campus computers (this is the equivalent of putting books or articles on course reserve at the campus library).
+Choose episodes that are available in a wide variety of locations to ensure maximum accessibility—episodes that are free and can be downloaded from or listened to on public websites, a variety of podcast players (Apple Podcasts, RadioPublic, Spotify, Soundcloud), and devices (phones, tablets, laptops, desktops; both iOS and Android) are much more accessible than ones hidden behind paywalls or only available on a single platform or device.
+Keep in mind that not all media players are accessible to people with disabilities so choose episodes that are distributed on an array of players to ensure all your students can complete the assignment.

 Episodes with extensive show notes are also a better choice (but show notes don’t substitute for transcripts), as show notes often provide links to the projects discussed on the show, guest bios, key takeaways and quotes, and links to the show’s and guests’ social media accounts so students (and you!) can keep in touch with them if something piques your interest.

 Just as you have to set aside class time to teach students how to read/watch, take notes on, and engage with the written or visual texts you assign, you should also teach students how to listen to, take notes on, and engage with any podcast episodes you assign.
 Some students will be completely unfamiliar with podcasts, while others might listen to their favorite shows for fun but have never engaged with them in a classroom setting.
 It is your job to show them how to do this.